Cornell-CS5356-Fall2015/cs5356/course/guest-lectures.md

 2. Contribute a paragraph introducing your lecture.
 3. Add yourself as a guest lecturer under [people](/README.md#people).
 4. Make a pull request.
+5. If you're showing slides, use [this template](https://docs.google.com/presentation/d/17ja25npJOG5qcUNsaJzTWEl_fLqPR5S4FozVkbI5GmU/edit?usp=sharing).
-5. Before or after the lecture update the course with links to code and such.
+6. Before or after the lecture update the course with links to code and such.

 See [CONTRIBUTING](/CONTRIBUTING.md) for details.